Funerals can be simple or elaborate, and differ by religious requirements.

 Environment Building, #21-00

-Your funeral director can help you with the booking of a slot for cremation or burial.
-Bookings can also be done over the phone, online, or at the relevant booking office.
-The NRIC of the applicant and next-of-kin, as well as the original Death Certificate, which contains the Permit to Bury/Cremate is required to book a slot for burial or cremation.
+Thereafter, your funeral director can help you make the booking of a slot for cremation or burial.
+Bookings can also be done online, over the phone, or at the relevant booking office.
+The NRIC of the applicant and next-of-kin, as well as the digital death certificate and the Permit to Bury/Cremate is required to book a slot for burial or cremation.

 Please note that if the deceased is to be cremated, any valuables placed in the coffin will not be recoverable after cremation.

 After cremation, the ashes of the deceased can be stored at home or in a columbarium.
 Niches are available at two government-managed columbaria and many other private columbaria.
-You will need to bring your NRIC and the original Death Certificate to book a niche.
+You will need to bring your NRIC and the digital death certificate to book a niche.
 Booking of niches in government-managed columbaria can also be done over the counter.

 An additional option of ash scattering is available at Garden of Peace, a designated garden located at Choa Chu Kang Cemetery.
-The ash scattering can be conducted from 9:00am to 5:00pm daily.
-Booking of session at the Garden of Peace can be done online, or in person at the booking office, with submission of list of required documents.
+The ash scattering can be conducted from 9am to 5pm daily.
+Booking of session at the Garden of Peace can be done online, or in person at the service counters, with submission of list of required documents.
 More information on ash scattering facilities.

 Arranging A Funeral Under Current COVID-19 Situation